DLA Piper (Hong Kong)

 General Info

-Training contracts 7
+Training contracts Undisclosed

 Latest trainee retention rate Undisclosed